 You’ve worked in in-house communications departments and for agencies, too.
-How would you describe the differences to a reporter thinking about a change?
+How would you describe moving from journalism to PR to a reporter thinking about a change?

 Agencies are dog-eat-dog.
 Billable hours, lots of firing, but lots of fun if you make it that way.
 In-house government communications can be very busy depending on where you are located.
 I have been super busy and less so.
 Traditionally, in government, I was as busy as the deputy and other senior managers.

-Are there any other tips you have for a reporter thinking about going into communications?
+Are there any other tips you have for moving from journalism to PR?